 E-mail notification by 6:00 pm local time the evening before the event

-Notification on the bulletin board (near the registration desk) at least 2 quarters prior to the event
+Notification on the bulletin board (near the HL7 registration desk) at least 2 quarters (there are four 90-minute quarters per WGM day) prior to the event

 Announcement during the general session or lunch session prior to the event

-Include other forms of notification specific to your committee if applicable
+Include other forms of notification specific to your WG or Committee if applicable

 Scheduled Conference Call Agendas

-Scheduled Conference Call Agendas shall be posted by close-of-business the 1 business day prior to a call.
+Scheduled Conference Call Agendas shall be posted by close-of-business of the first business day prior to a call.

 Preliminary agendas for the next conference call are to be determined at the close of each teleconference.